trailofbits/sienna-locomotive/web/pub/VMs.md

 A VM template containing `vmfuzz` and the targeted program has to be provided.
 Please refer to the [vmfuzz installation guidelines](../vmfuzz/Install.md).

 - On virtualbox, a VM is a template.
+Create a snapshot of the VM called `startup` (when the VM is poweroff)
 - On vmware, a VM can be converted to a template using vcenter.